FromTheMountain/project-computational-science/README.md

 # Run simulation

-Using `Experiment.py` in the repository we can simulate the following -- Lid driven cavity
+Using `Experiment.py` in the repository we can simulate the following -Lid driven cavity
--- Karman vortex
+-Karman vortex
--- Own experiment, with our own map created in `maps/concept.txt` using `mapeditor.py`
+-Own experiment, with our own map created in `maps/concept.txt` using `mapeditor.py`